ac-obair/k8s-cluster-testing/README.md

 kube-state-metrics.tf
 ```

 The `awx-on-docker` directory is for setting up docker outside of k8s this mimics a server installation and could potentially work with azure container instances or docker directly.
+You can use this to edit and build source code if testing or exploring changes.
 ### cluster

 For mimicking an aks setup we first need a keypair.
 These steps setup a base cluster to which awx can be deployed.